Explore Home Loans

 2. Choose a longer loan term

-You may also want to explore the merits and sizes of various different repayment frequencies.
-While the long-term differences won’t be huge, you may want to find out whether more or less frequent repayments will better suit your budget and cash flow preferences, and if you may even save a small amount in the long run.
+You may also want to explore the merits and sizes of different repayment frequencies.
+While the long-term differences won’t be huge, you may like to find out whether more or less frequent repayments will better suit your budget and cash flow preferences, and whether you may be able to save some money in the long run.

 How to reduce your home loan repayments

-If your end goal is the smallest regular repayments possible, there are a few variables you can tweak and a few strategies you can adopt that could see your regular repayments shrink somewhat in size, either from the get-go or over the long term.
+If your end goal is the smallest regular repayments possible, there are some variables you can tweak and strategies you can adopt that could see your regular repayments shrink somewhat in size, either from the get-go or over the long term.

 Change your repayment frequency

-Shifting to a more frequent repayment frequency won’t make your regular repayments cheaper, but it will make them smaller.
-So, while two weekly repayments will generally add up to just about the same as one fortnightly repayment, you may find that a smaller, more frequent repayment is easier to manage, or is better-suited to your financial situation.
+Shifting to more frequent repayments won’t make your regular repayments cheaper, but it could make them smaller.
+While two fortnightly repayments will generally add up to around the same as one monthly repayment, you may find that a smaller, more frequent repayment is easier to manage, or is better-suited to your financial situation.

 Use an offset account